 How is rubber band ligation (RBL) performed?

 The process involves a doctor inserting an anoscope into the anus and grasping the prolapsed hemorrhoid to place a rubber band around its base.
 With the rubber band in place, the hemorrhoid shrinks and recedes, dying off in a few days or a week.
 The reduced volume of venous tissue with the scar formation prevents hemorrhoid tissue from bulging into the anal canal.
 The procedure is done in a doctor’s office and takes only a couple of minutes.
 Treatment is limited to 1-2 hemorrhoids per office visit; additional areas may be treated in two-week intervals.

-What to expect after treatment?
+What should I expect after rubber band ligation (RBL) treatment?

-If you experience any pain after banding, you may use Tylenol or Ibuprofen as needed and do a lot of sitz bath for 15-30 minutes at a time to relieve discomfort.
-Some patients may have slight rectal bleeding in a week, when the hemorrhoid dies off.
-The bleeding usually stops by itself; however, if you notice significant rectal bleeding, then you should call your doctor’s office.
-It is also very important to make sure that your stool is soft by taking stool softeners containing fiber and drink more fluids to help prevent hemorrhoids in the future.
+If you experience any pain after banding, you may use Tylenol or Ibuprofen as needed and take plenty of warm sitz baths for 15-30 minutes at a time to relieve discomfort.
+Some patients may have slight rectal bleeding in a week when the hemorrhoid dies off.
+This bleeding usually stops by itself; however, if you notice significant rectal bleeding, please call your doctor’s office.
+It is also very important to make sure that your stool is soft by taking stool softeners containing fiber and drinking more fluids to help prevent hemorrhoids in the future.